 Ingredients for Bok Choy with Oyster Sauce

-- Garlic: A few minced garlic cloves give the dish a fragrant aroma and a little sweetness.
+- Garlic: A few minced garlic cloves add fragrance and a little sweetness.

-- Oil: Use any neutral oil such as vegetable oil, canola oil or grapeseed oil.
+- Oil: Use a neutral oil such as vegetable oil, canola oil or grapeseed oil.

-- Bok choy: Any type of bok choy will work for this recipe.
-Baby bok choy is my personal preference since it has a tender texture and pliant crunch.
+- Bok choy: Baby bok choy is my personal preference since it has a tender texture and pliant crunch.
 You can quickly blanch – then shock the leaves in cold water – for a striking saturated green color.
+Regular bok choy also works, but it should be sliced into 2 to 3 inch pieces so it cooks evenly.

-- Soy sauce: A little soy sauce adds saltiness and umami.
+- Soy sauce: A little soy sauce adds saltiness and more umami.

 - Clean your bok choy and set it aside.